spearheadsys/check_mk-documentation/quickstart.rst

 SMTP for outgoing emails
 ----------------------------
 In order to send emails your SMTP service has to be configured correctly.
-Your SMTP service should be configured before you attempt to send notifications via Check_MK.
-Look at your distributions documentation for the proper configuration steps.
+Look at your distributions documentation for the proper configuration steps if you would like to use email notifications.

 Time services
 ----------